rkapl123/RAddin/docs/README.md

 An area name can be Workbook global or worksheet local, the first Rdefinition area is being taken as the default definition (used for running when not selecting a Rdefinition). the worksheet name (for worksheet local names) or the workbook name (for workbook global names) is prepended to the postfix definition description.

-So for the 4 areas defined in the test workbook testRAddin.xlsx there should be 7 entries in the Rdefinition dropdown:
+So for the 7 areas currently defined in the test workbook testRAddin.xlsx, there should be 7 entries in the Rdefinition dropdown:

 - Test_RdotNet,
 - Test_OtherSheet,